SnesFX/Joke-Projects/README.md

 * A little repository for any projects that I make that are just me simply messing aroud or testing stuff.

+# How to compile everything

+* Literally everything was made in C so just use [MSYS2](https://www.msys2.org/)

 # Credits

 * [Ty_Dev/SnesFX](https://twitter.com/SnesFX)